-As more mobile learners maintain simultaneous virtual and physical presences (e.g. the use of mobile social networking tools with location-based services), mLearning designers may have the opportunity to create learning experiences that capitalize on both modalities.
-For example, future developments in Massively Multi-User Games (MMUGs) like SecondLife and World of Warcraft (virtual environments) may prove scalable to mobile devices by offloading more complicated processing routines to powerful servers via high-speed connections.
-Callaghan, Shen L, Gardner, Shen R, & Wang (2010) described a pair of projects that emerged along these lines as a result of collaboration between learning organizations in the UK, China, and the United States.
-Callaghan et al. describe the development of a "mixed reality teaching & learning environment" (MiRTLE) that allows students and teachers to communicate using avatars in a MMUG.
+As more mobile learners maintain simultaneous virtual and physical presences (e.g. the use of mobile social networking tools with locationbased services), mLearning designers may have the opportunity to create learning experiences that capitalize on both modalities.
+For example, future developments in Massively Multi-User Games (MMUGs) like SecondLife and World of Warcraft (virtual environments) may prove scalable to mobile devices by offloading more complicated processing routines to powerful servers via highspeed connections.
+Callaghan et al. (2010) described a pair of projects that emerged along these lines as a result of collaboration between learning organizations in the UK, China, and the United States.
+They describe the development of a "mixed reality teaching & learning environment" (MiR-TLE) that allows students and teachers to communicate using avatars in a MMUG.

-In the MiRTLE model, instructors simultaneously teach students in a physical classroom, a synchronous online classroom, through a mobile-device based audio/video feed, and via a specially designed virtual classroom environment where students and teachers take the form of avatars.
-Students in the virtual environments (i.e. the eLearning, mLearning, and MMUG-based students) can see and hear the instructor through audio/video feeds from the physical classroom, and can see the instructor's PowerPoint presentation and digital blackboard.
+In the MiRTLE model, instructors simultaneously teach students in a physical classroom, a synchronous online classroom, through a mobiledevice based audio/video feed, and via a specially designed virtual classroom environment where students and teachers take the form of avatars.
+Students in the virtual environments (i.e. the eLearning, mLearning, and MMUG-based students) can see and hear the instructor through audio/ video feeds from the physical classroom, and can see the instructor's PowerPoint presentation and digital blackboard.
 Equally, the instructor can see student avatars displayed on a computer monitor at the back of the room, and students can ask questions through a spatially-realistic voice bridge (a telephone or Internet-based audio transmission protocol) built into the system.
-Both environments are synchronized so changes in one environment are mirrored in the other (Davies, et al. 2008).
+Both environments are synchronized so changes in one environment are mirrored in the other (Davies, et al., 2008).
 Systems such as MiRTLE bring together several developing teaching media into a unified mixed reality learning environment, illustrating the potential utility of these technologies to instructional designers.
-Callaghan, et al. (2010), one of the MiRTLE researchers, outlined an interesting, if somewhat speculative, vision for how mixed reality might be augmented with artificial intelligence to enhance the teaching capabilities of such systems.
+Callaghan et al. (2010) outlined an interesting, if somewhat speculative, vision for how mixed reality might be augmented with artificial intelligence to enhance the teaching capabilities of such systems.